konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index.md

 ### Example of Custom Extraction AI: Barcode Extraction AI with `zxing-cpp`

 In this tutorial, we'll walk through the creation of a custom Barcode Extraction AI using the `zxing-cpp` library.
-We'll implement the extraction logic, create custom annotations, and integrate the AI with the `konfuzio-sdk` library.
-This AI will be able to detect barcodes from documents and generate bounding box annotations for the detected barcodes.
+We'll implement the Extraction AI logic, create custom Annotations, and integrate the AI with the `konfuzio-sdk` library.
+This AI will be able to detect barcodes from Documents and generate bounding box Annotations for the detected barcodes.

 #### Requirements